imageboss/imageboss-wordpress/README.md

 [https://imageboss.me/](https://imageboss.me/)

 # Plugin Features
+* WooCommerce Compatible.
 * Compression, CDN and progressive scans to all your images AUTOMATICALLY.
 * Retina Displays Support.
-* Theme Images Supported
+* Theme Images Supported.
-* Post Images Supported
+* Post Images Supported.
 * Helper for inserting images into your posts using ImageBoss Functionalities.

 This plugin allows you to automatically serve all your image files via ImageBoss service which will give you: